Criteria

 • Children who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions in accordance with Section 22 of the Children Act 1989, at the time an application for a school place is made.

-• Children who were looked after, but ceased to be so because they were adopted (section 46 of the Adoption and Children Act 2002), or became subject to a child arrangements order (section 12 of the Children and Families Act 2014), or a special guardianship order (in accordance with section 14A of the Children Act 1989), immediately following having been looked after.
+• Children who were looked after, but ceased to be so because they were adopted (section 46 of the Adoption and Children Act 2022), or became subject to a child arrangements order (section 12 of the Children and Families Act 2014), or a special guardianship order (in accordance with section 14A of the Children Act 1989), immediately following having been looked after.
 This also includes children who appear to the admission authority to have been in state care (defined as in the care of or accommodated by a public authority, religious organisation or any other provider of care whose sole or main purpose is to benefit society) outside of England and ceased to be in state care as a result of being adopted.

-Distance from the school will serve as an overriding tie-breaker in the event of oversubscription within any category for all relevant age groups and by drawing of lots if necessary.
+Distance from the school will serve as an overriding tie-breaker in the event of oversubscription within any category for all relevant age groups, and by drawing of lots if necessary.

 Notes